arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 This gives us the password to the next level.

 ### Bandit Level 31 → Level 32
-**Key Takeaways**: learn how to use git commands, specifically the git add, commit and push commands, as well as about git files such as .gitignore.
+**Key Takeaways**: Learn how to use git commands, specifically the git add, commit and push commands, as well as about git files such as .gitignore.
 There is a git repository at ssh://bandit31-git@localhost/home/bandit31-git/repo.
 The password for the user bandit31-git is the same as for the user bandit31.
 Clone the repository and find the password for the next level.

 **Approach**: